 Applicants must have earned a baccalaureate degree with a minimum 2.5 grade point average for all undergraduate course work or must submit an official score report indicating a performance score at or above the 50th percentile on each of the three subtests of the (General) Graduate Record Exam (GRE).

-The Graduate Program is administered through the Teacher Education and Graduate Studies (TEGS) Office in collaboration with the Education faculty.
-The College’s Admissions Office coordinates the admissions process in conjunction with the TEGS Office.
+The Graduate Program is administered through the School of Professional and Graduate Studies (PGS) in collaboration with the Education faculty.
 The Registrar’s Office maintains academic records.
-Upon admission to the Graduate Program, the TEGS Office, after consultation with the student and Education faculty, identifies an advisor.
-The TEGS Office monitors matriculated student progress through the program.
+Upon admission to the Graduate Program, and after consultation with the student and Education faculty, each student is assigned an advisor.
+The Graduate Studies Office monitors matriculated student progress through the program.

 The Education faculty offers courses in a cycle that meets the needs of the students in each program.
 The cycle includes fall, spring, and summer semesters.
 Courses are offered from 4 to 6:30 p.m. and 7 to 9:30 p.m.
 Monday through Thursday during the academic year.
 Courses are also offered on a Friday evening to Saturday schedule.
 Summer session classes include day and evening meetings as well as weeklong institutes.